|Quest Started By:||Description:|

 So I rode the boat back to Faydwer and headed to the Cauldron.
 When I arrived I found that my old friend Dalas Soww was there looking for the elusive Blige.
 I asked him if he had seen any orcs in the area and he quickly led me to the only orcs he knew of, the orc scout camp high atop of a rocky hill.
 I thanked him and he went along his way.
 So I was onto them now.

 I found the orcs and they were going to give me the information I needed to find the Chalice!
 Even though I was very good at the Orc Language they would not respond to my questions.
 I showed them that Dwarves do not appreciate such lack of cooperation.
 I had to resort to violance.
 I slaughtered the Orcs and every time they came back to the camp I slaughtered them again.
 Still no information.
 However I did notice an odd pattern.
-Roughly every 6 hours there would be four orc at the camp instead of three.
+Roughly every 6 in-game hours (18 real life minutes) there would be four orc at the camp instead of three.
 However this fourth orc that was appearing was still just a plain Orc Scout.
 But I was determined, and continued the Orc slaughter, I needed to redeem Dru!

 The note had some very interesting information, the spelling was sloppy as is all Orc Literature.
 The note read a little something like this: "Dis is a notis of the death of Klunga~ He tryd to reedeam himsef by stealig a Dwarv cup~ When he drunk from cup at lake he died~ We drug his body back to Calldrin~ We burnd bodi in fire pit here~ We bury cup here~ We killd gnome castor here~ We tink he knows sumtink~ Den all is gud~"